rhysd/Tui/README.md

 To see the log, it's easy way to specify environment variable `NODE_ENV=development`.
 It opens DevTools at app starting.
 Or there is a keymap to open DevTools (it's not assigned to any key by default).

+Note that hooks are called with blocking.
+Please do not execute heavy process or consider to use `setTimeout()` to defer heavy process.

 ## User Defined CSS